 Flashli is located on github, a site used for uploading and sharing code.
 To download the Flashli files you can access github through [here].

 One way to use Flashli is by using Ubuntu LiveCD, which allows you to use Ubuntu without installing the OS.
 To use LiveCD you have to create a bootable USB drive.
 Here is how you can create a bootable USB drive [Link].

 Ubuntu has to be in Legacy mode for Flashli to work, with the exception of flashing VP series vaults from coreboot to AMI.

 (Flashli will allow a VP series and FW4C vault that has coreboot (UEFI) to be flashed to AMI.
 If any unit besides the VP series and FW4C runs in UEFI mode Flashli will not work.)

 Notes: All Flashli procedures are the same on other vaults excluding the BIOS lock.

 - When Booting the Vault press F11 at the Protectli splash screen.

 - Verify the boot menu is displayed.

-- Select the USB drive and does not have UEFI (Unless it is for a VP series vault with coreboot).
+- Select the USB drive that does not have UEFI (Unless it is for a VP series vault with coreboot).

 - Verify that the option is highlighted.